Jerakin/editor-script-cleanup/README.md

 about any switches happening in your lua or gui_scripts, meaning it will remove textures even if you change to them with `gui.set_texture` or similar for other resources.

+### Remove Duplicated Images in Atlases
+This script removes duplicated images in an atlas.
+This can be useful if you have a folder of images that you now have added a few more images.
+Instead of searching the images out you can add the full folder again and then simply run the script to strip out the ones that got duplicated.

 ## Something went wrong
 If you want some more information of what is happening create a file in the root of your project called `python_log.txt` the script checks for that file and output any logging to it.